chevah/geck/docs/index.rst

 They include programming style guides but also notes about working on the project as a whole, and best practices found while working on the project.

-The content might be nitpicking, but we hope that by following these guide you will find easier to collaborate and improve the quality of your contribution to the project.

 Here are the overall rules of the project:

-* Simple things should be simple, complex things should be possible.
+* Rule #0: Simple things should be simple, complex things should be possible.
   (Alan Key)

+* Rule #1: Keep it DRY!
+Don't repeat yourself!

+* Rule #2: KISS - Keep it simple, stupid!

+* Rule #3: If it ain't broke, don't fix it!

 Based on previous rule the project should fit simple needs but also be able to scale for more complex usage.

-Please note that these guides are continuously updated according to latest best practices.
+Please note that these pages are continuously updated according to the latest accumulated experience.

+We try our best to describe what we do, how we do and why we do.

+Following these guides for a different project might get various mileage.

+We expect that for project with different requirements and constraints a good part of the information present here will not make sense.

 We consider that arguments over the information presented here are not pointless.